 Based on observations that have been made so far, researchers say that the Indo-Pacific humpback dolphin performs the following behaviors.
 The observations may apply to the other species, too.

-The dolphins travel in small groups of about three to seven animals.
-The animals swim quite slowly.
-Like other dolphins, though, they perform energetic and impressive aerial displays at the water surface.
-These displays include:
+The animals travel in small groups of about three to seven animals.
+They swim quite slowly.
+Like other dolphins, they perform energetic and impressive aerial displays at the water surface.
+These displays are listed below.

 - Porpoising: leaping out of the water, traveling over the water surface in an arc, re-entering the water, and then swimming rapidly just under the surface